ThomasWeiser/elmfire/README.md

 * Better test app
 * A nice example app

-Also please take notice that the API is not stabilzed yet.
+Also please take notice that the API is not stabilized yet.
 The exact interface may change a bit here and there.